abinit/abinit/doc/tutorial/paw2.md

 ## 1 The PAW atomic dataset - introduction

-The PAW method is based on the definition of atomic spheres (augmentation regions) of radius $r_{PAW}$ around the atoms of the system in which a base of atomic partial waves φi, of "pseudized" partial waves~φi, and of projectors~pi (dual to~φi) have to be defined.
+The PAW method is based on the definition of atomic spheres (augmentation regions) of radius $r_c$ around the atoms of the system in which a base of atomic partial waves $\phi_i$, of "pseudized" partial waves $\tphi_i$, and of projectors $\tprj_i$ (dual to $\tphi_i$) have to be defined.
 This set of partial-waves and projectors functions plus some additional atomic data are stored in a so-called *PAW dataset*.
 A PAW dataset has to be generated for each atomic species in order to reproduce atomic behavior as accurate as possible while requiring minimal CPU and memory resources in executing ABINIT for the crystal simulations.
 These two constraints are conflicting.

 The PAW dataset generation is the purpose of this tutorial.
 It is done according the following procedure (all parameters that define a PAW dataset are in bold):

   1. Choose and define the concerned chemical species (name and atomic number).

   2. Solve the atomic all-electrons problem in a given atomic configuration.
   The atomic problem is solved within the DFT formalism, using an exchange-correlation functional and either a Schrodinger (default) or scalar-relativistic approximation.
   It is a spherical problem and it is solved on a radial grid.
   The atomic problem is solved for a given electronic configuration that can be an ionized/excited one.

   3. Choose a set of electrons that will be considered as frozen around the nucleus (core electrons).
   The others electrons are valence ones and will be used in the PAW basis.
   The core density is then deduced from the core electrons wave functions.
   A smooth core density equal to the core density outside a given rcore matching radius is computed.

   4. Choose the size of the PAW basis (number of partial-waves and projectors).